ray-project/mobius/README.rst

    **AutoScaling**.
 (Moved from internal in the future).
 Generate a new graph with different configurations in runtime without stopping job.

 #.
    **Fusion Training**.
 (Moved from internal in the future).
-Combine TensorFlow/Pytorch and streaming, then buiding an e2e online machine learning pipeline.
+Combine TensorFlow/Pytorch and streaming, then building an e2e online machine learning pipeline.

 Examples